Interview

 Cosmic food typography

-Danielle Evans food typographer
+Danielle Evans food typographer's icon

 Danielle Evans is a multi-disciplinary artist who uses food and objects to create powerful, emotional connections.
 She calls herself a food typographer (and pioneered this sub-genre of design in 2013), which is part photographer, part designer, with a dash of food scientist.
 All her work is composed in analog and in-camera but relies on technology to be digested.
 These pieces become statements on social issues, consumerism, and the joy of human connection.